Map Camp is series of events including workshops and talks about Wardley mapping techniques. It’s a community event driven by real practitioners.

 But if you don’t understand the why you don’t know if that’s a good decision or not?
 Should your time to be spent elsewhere?
 Is there a quicker path to what you are trying do?
 Serverless certainly gives you a platform for operating in that way and not making those sort of blind decisions.

-Whenever we started mapping out of our all of our teams and mapping out your tech stack, the first question we will ask teams is: ‘what’s your purpose?’
+When we started mapping our teams and tech stack, the first question we ask is: ‘what’s your purpose?’
 Why does this team exist?
 Do you know?
 Do you care?
-And I was always fascinated to see the various answers from a team of 10 or 12 people, but why they think that team existed.
+And I was always fascinated to see the various answers from a team of 10 or 12 people, on why they thought that team existed.

 So that’s the craic!
 We have our blog on theserverlessedge.com, and we’re @ServerlessEdge on Twitter and The Serverless Edge on LinkedIn.
-So a lot of the thoughts and stuff we’re talking about we will reshare quite generously on those channels.
-And have a book about this stuff with IT Revolution due out in November.
-So subscribe to our channel or follow us on Twitter as it’s probably the best place where we’ll put everything out.
+A lot of our thoughts and what we’re talking will be generously shared on those channels.
+And our The Value Flywheel Effect book with IT Revolution is due out 29 November.
+So subscribe to our Serverless Craic YouTube channel or follow us on Twitter as it’s probably the best place where we’ll put everything out.